 Clark State Community College's main campus location is in Springfield, Ohio.
-Clark State also has satellite locations in Beavercreek, Bellefontaine, and in various high schools and career technology centers in the region.
+Clark State also has satellite locations in Beavercreek, Bellefontaine, Xenia and in various high schools and career technology centers in the region.
 The Springfield campus has two locations: the Leffel Lane Campus at 570 East Leffel Lane, situated on the southern border of Springfield just north of Interstate 70, and the Downtown Campus located on the heart of downtown Springfield.
 Major city streets and city bus service provide easy travel between campuses.
 The Clark State Greene Center is located in Beavercreek at 3775 Pentagon Blvd.
 The Clark State satellite location in Bellefontaine is on the campus of Ohio Hi-Point Career Center at 2280 State Route 540.
+The Clark State location in Xenia is located at the YMCA at 334 Progress Drive.